Bitaltyn-project/bitaltyn-old/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run litecoin-qt.exe.
+Unpack the files into a directory and run bitaltyn-qt.exe.

 Bitaltyn-Qt is the original Bitaltyn client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Bitaltyn transactions;